IvanEirea-SWO/tigerify-pair-programming/README.md

-# Tigerify v0.3
+# Tigerify v0.4
-Music app for sharing music, little test to learn the use of Angular and Flask
+Music app for sharing music, little test to learn the use of Angular and Flask.
+For the v0.4 we are adding a user system to the application.

 ## Introduction
 Tigerify is developed in Python, using the framework Flask, and Angular, and is a music streaming platform that allows users to listen to music on-demand.
 The platform has a wide variety of songs and music genres, which users can access through a set of endpoints for GET, POST, PUT, and DELETE requests.